Archonic944/10Wave/README.md

 # Controls

 Shoot with ←, →, and ↑.
-Move with A, D, and W.
+Move with WASD.